 What kinds of products can be created?

 When I talk about productising, people sometimes jump to the idea of an online course.
 It’s not a bad idea.
-Online courses can be a great way to work with lots of clients – they fulfil the adage about it being better to teach someone to fish than to give them a fish.
+Online courses can be a great way to work with lots of clients.
 Your clients can learn the methodologies, tools and techniques you’ve developed over the years and then solve their challenges themselves, on their own.

 But online courses aren’t your only option.
 Other ways to productise what you do include simple guides and how-tos.
 You can use different formats, written, video or flowcharts or infographics.
 They can include templates, one-off downloads for a flat price or as part of something more substantial.
 To entice in more clients at a higher value to you, they might be one-off taster products like feedback reports, discovery sessions and workshops.
 And then there are group programmes, audits and dashboards…